aschroede/AiNed/README.md

 # Installation
+Note that because the tausworthe random number generator is a .so file the program can currently only run on Linux systems - Windows is not supported at the moment.

 ## From Python Package Index
-Note that because the tausworthe random number generator is a .so file the program can currently only run on Linux systems - Windows is not supported at the moment.
-The program can be installed with the following command.
+The program can be installed with the following command:

 ```console
 $ pip install ained